JorPoon/JorPoon/README.md

-# Hi there 👋, I'm Jor!
+# Hi There 👋, I'm Jor!

 ## 🤓 Looking for Full Time Positions: